ngocthanhgl/ViKey-Telex/README.md

 ## Privacy

-ViKey follow FlorisBoard's privacy-first design: **no network access, no tracking, no analytics**.
+ViKey privacy-first design: **no network access, no tracking, no analytics**.
 Every keystroke stays on your device.

 ---